Skip to main content

 (5) Intergovernmental cases.

 (A) Incoming.
-In cases where CSS is collecting support for a CP who is receiving services from another jurisdiction's child support agency, past-due payments are allocated based on information provided by the initiating state. • 2
+In cases where CSS is collecting support for a CP who is receiving services from another jurisdiction's child support agency, past-due payments are allocated based on information the initiating state provides. • 2

 (B) Outgoing.
 Collections received from other jurisdictions resulting from an outgoing referral are allocated to that case.